 FOISA enables anyone, anywhere in the world, to request any recorded information held by, or on behalf of, WHA.
 There is no need for the applicant to explain their reasons for the request, or that it is a request under FOISA.
 Requests for information must be made in writing, which includes emails.
 The request must state the name and address of the person applying for the information and the required information.
 Information will be provided if it is held, unless one or more of the exemptions listed in the legislation applies.
 Information which is exempt does not have to be provided.

-3. Roles and Responsibilities
+3. Responsibilities

 All staff are responsible for ensuring that Freedom of Information requests they receive are dealt with in accordance with the FOISA and in compliance with this policy.
-Staff should forward all initial requests for information received by WHA to the FOI lead.
+Staff should forward all initial requests for information received bv WHA admin@williamsburghha.co.uk.
 All requests must be dealt with promptly and in line with this policy.
-If requests are made verbally, staff must ask the applicant to put their request in writing (appropriate assistance will be provided to applicants with access requirements) to the FOI lead at the addresses given at the end of this document.
+If requests are made verbally, staff must ask the applicant to put their request in writing (appropriate assistance will be provided to applicants with access requirements) to DP lead at admin@williamsburghha.co.uk at the addresses given in the website.

-WHA's Board has overall responsibility for this policy and Board members are responsible for ensuring implementation and compliance with this policy.
+WHA 's Board has overall responsibility for this policy and Board Members are responsible for ensuring implementation and compliance with this policy.